Litchfield History Museum

 The lower level is home to the Helga J. Ingraham Memorial Library.

-The Litchfield History Museum reopens to the public on April 22, 2023
+The Litchfield History Museum is closed for the season.
+It will reopen on April 18, 2026

 Interested in a Private Tour?